 For years I struggled with curries.
 I loved eating them at restaurants but was unable to create a decent one at home.
-My cookbooks gave me recipes with infinite lists of ingredients and multi-stage preparations that were too impractical for wherever I was living or whatever I was doing at the time.
-Then I found this technique from The Guardian.
-I’ve been making great curries ever since.
+The recipes I found had seemingly infinite lists of ingredients and multi-stage preparations that were too impractical for wherever I was living or whatever I was doing at the time.
+Then I found this technique from The Guardian and I’ve been making great curries ever since.

 A summary of the method: Grind onions, aromatics, and a generous amount of curry powder into a paste with a food processor.
 Fry the paste in hot oil (or butter or ghee) until it loses it’s ‘raw’ smell.
 Then add a vegetable that will be the base of the curry (pre-cooked is best).
-Add coconut milk or canned tomato if you like.
+Add coconut milk or canned tomatoes if you like.
 Cook for a half-hour or longer, until the flavors are blended.
+And that’s it.

 I like to start the curry in the afternoon when working from home.
 It only takes me about 15 minutes to prepare, so I can do it on a short break.
 I let the curry simmer for an hour or so while I work, then turn it off until dinner time.
 At that point I simply turn on the burner to heat up the finished curry while I pull the rest of the meal together.